azizketari/covid19_ISMIR/README.md

 `python3 ./scripts/storing.py True True [Model_of_your_choice]`

 ## Test
-Last but not least, you can query your databases using this script.
+Last but not least, this script will run a few test cases and display the results.
+Feel free to modify the test cases.

 `python3 ./scripts/retrieving.py`